lawrencegripper/traefik-appinsights-watchdog/README.md

 This project is a simple watchdog service provided 'as is' and we currently have no plans to expands it's feature set.

 We would welcome contributions.
 If you identify issues please log them and, if possible, develop a fix in as a PR.

+## Building

+Run `build.sh` this has a dependency on docker.

+The build with run a set of checks, execute tests and then output.
+Once completed you can use `docker run --rm traefik-appinsights-watchdog:latest --appinsightskey=XXXXXXXXX --debug` to test your build.